taw10/crystfel/doc/articles/tutorial.rst

    predict_refine/det_shift x = -0.016 y = -0.002 mm
    $

-A script provided with CrystFEL called detector-shift will plot these values.
+A program provided with CrystFEL called detector-shift will plot these values.
 Simply run it on the stream::

-   $ cp ~/crystfel/scripts/detector-shift .
-   $ chmod +x detector-shift
-   $ ./detector-shift index-all-cell-1/crystfel.stream
+   $ detector-shift index-all-cell-1/crystfel.stream
    Mean shifts: dx = 0.0062 mm,  dy = -0.0097 mm

+You can also run ``detector-shift`` conveniently from within the CrystFEL GUI:
+Simply choose **Check detector shift** from the **Tools** menu.
+This will run ``detector-shift`` on whichever indexing result is currently selected (see the start of section 7).

 A window should open, which shows the detector shifts as a scatter plot: